Early Childhood Programs

 - A student will exit the Early Childhood program upon the determination that he/she is no longer eligible for special education services.

 - A child may exit the Early Childhood program if the parent chooses to discontinue services.

 - Early Childhood Preschool Blended Classroom: This classroom provides preschool instruction to children identified as eligible for special education in a setting that includes limited numbers of children with identified disabilities and their typically developing peers.

 - Early Childhood Preschool Instructional Classroom: This classroom serves preschool-aged students with delays of 12 months or more in any area of development.
 Only special education students are enrolled in this classroom, which provides direct instruction in a small group with related services as prescribed in the child’s Individualized Educational Program (IEP).

-- Speech and Language Resource Levels I, II and III: This program may be recommended for a child with moderate delays in speech and/or language development as the only area of delay.
+- Speech and Language Resource Levels I and II.
+This program may be recommended for a child with moderate delays in speech and/or language development as the only area of delay.
 This program is provided in a group setting one or more times per week.